NotAnyMike/ML-and-stocks/R/README.md

 You can see [here](https://cran.r-project.org/web/packages/darch/darch.pdf) their documentation, and [here](https://github.com/maddin79/darch/blob/master/examples/example.mnist.R) they clearly use the library to model continous input.
 The problem with this library is that accessing only the rmb class is not possible (at least I coudln't find a way to do it)

-The model allows a more complex predictions than the model using the `deepnet` library (i.e. the prediction depends on the value and not only predicts the mode), using the stock `AAL` the results are the following
+Using the input from the `A` stock have the same behaviour of the model using the `deepnet` library (i.e. always predicts the mode) but it allows a more complex predictions using a different stock (the `AAL` stock), changing the stock makes the prediction depend on the value and not only predicts the mode, using the stock `AAL` the results are the following

 ![configs using another stock][configs_darch_AAL_1]